browserstack/webdriver-framework/appium/appiumdriver-framework-core/README.md

-# Webdriver Framework Core
+# AppiumDriver Framework Core

-Webdriver Framework Core is a loosely coupled module which incorporates the following:
+AppiumDriver Framework Core is a loosely coupled module which incorporates the following:

 * Parses the external configuration files
 * Initialize webdriver instances based on the configuration
-* Provides APIs to inject the Webdriver instances in your tests
+* Provides APIs to inject the AppiumDriver instances in your tests

 ## Parses the external configuration files